-Query semantic data using RDF Graph Server and Query UI: See Deploying RDF Graph Server and Query UI from Oracle Cloud Marketplace to launch the RDF Query UI application.
+Execute SPARQL queries on the inserted data using RDF Graph Server and Query UI.

+See Deploying RDF Graph Server and Query UI from Oracle Cloud Marketplace to launch the RDF Query UI application.

 You can query the inserted data by running SPARQL queries on the SPARQL query page in RDF Graph Query UI.